Xilinx/inference-server/CONTRIBUTING.rst

         this project or the open source license(s) involved.

-Here is an example Signed-off-by line which indicates that the contributor accepts DCO:
+Here is an example commit message that indicates that the contributor accepts the DCO:

 .. code-block:: text